SebNielsen/JSExcercisesPeriod2/readme.md

 #####Pros:
 - Handles the I/O scaling problem very well.

-- The event loop which is a single thread that performs all I/O operations asynchronously.

 - If your application doesn’t have any CPU intensive computation, you can build it in Javascript top-to-bottom, even down to the database level if you use JSON storage Object DB like MongoDB.